 Following on from this initial assessment, your disability in the workplace advisor will write to you and your employer with a list of recommendations on potential improvements to be made.
 As I have already mentioned, these may be in terms of your role and the support you receive, the general office environment or specific technologies for people with visual impairments.

-Discussing some of the assistive technologies that currently exist is a good place to start.
+Discussing some of the visual impairment assistive technologies that currently exist is a good place to start.
 Many people with visual impairments find that these can have a genuinely life-changing impact on their working environment and it’s worth giving them attention even if you are a little tech-phobic.